DSevenT/ControlAndPython/README.md

 # ControlAndPython
-Different functions and alorithms in control implemented in python
+Different functions and algorithms in control implemented in python